alec-djinn/aMoF/README.md

 It reads all the fas files (obtained by sequencing) contained in the folder FASfiles and it extracts each sequence and the relative id and writes them in a file.
 This program allow the user to better define from which kind of selection experiment the sequences are coming from.

+#####aMoF_GUI.py
+A graphic user interface for aMoF - In progress...

 You can chose among this type of experiments
-* M13KE - p3 N-term display - NEB PhD-12 - In progress...
+* M13KE - p3 N-term display - NEB PhD-12 - Completed!
-* M13KE - p3 N-term display - NEB PhD-7 - In progress...
+* M13KE - p3 N-term display - NEB PhD-7 - Completed!
 * M13KE - p3 N-term display - NEB PhD-C7C - Completed!
 * M13KE - p8 N-term display - custom - Completed!
 * T7 Phage Display - In progress...